Incidence geometries with trialities coming from maps with Wilson trialities: Definitions and notation

 A {\em correlation} of an incidence geometry $\Gamma(X,*,t,I)$ is a permutation $\alpha$ of $X$ such that for all $x,y\in X$, $t(x) = t(y) \iff t(\alpha(x)) = t(\alpha(y))$ and $x*y \iff \alpha(x) * \alpha(y)$.
 The set of all correlations of a geometry $\Gamma$, together with composition, forms a group called the {\em correlation group} of $\Gamma$ and denoted by ${\rm Cor}(\Gamma)$.
 It contains a subgroup consisting of all the elements that induce the identity on the set of types (that is, correlations $\alpha$ such that $t(x) = t(\alpha(x))$ for all $x\in X$).
 This subgroup is called the group of {\em automorphisms} of $\Gamma$ and it is a normal subgroup of ${\rm Cor}(\Gamma)$ that we denote by ${\rm Aut}(\Gamma)$.

-If $\Gamma$ is an incidence geometry of rank {$n \geq r$}, then an $r$-{\em ality} of $\Gamma$ is a { correlation} of order $r$ of $\Gamma$, permuting $r$ types cyclically.
-When $r=2$ we talk about {\em duality} and when $r=3$ we talk about {\em triality}.
+If $\Gamma$ is an incidence geometry of rank $n \geq r$, then an $r$-{\em ality} of $\Gamma$ is a correlation of order $r$ of $\Gamma$, permuting $r$ types cyclically.
+When $r=2$ we talk about {\em duality} (when emphasis is on the duality being of order two also known as a {\em polarity}), and when $r=3$ we talk about {\em triality}.

-Following Tits~\cite{Tits1957}, a coset pregeometry is a pregeometry $\Gamma$ constructed from a group $G$ and a set of subgroups $\{H_1,\dots,H_n\}$ of $G$ (called maximal parabolic subgroups), so that \begin{itemize} \item the type set is $I=\{1,\dots,n\}$, \item the elements are the {left} cosets of $H_i$, \item the type function maps every coset ${gH_i}$ to $i$ and \item two elements are incident if their intersection is not empty. \end{itemize} A coset pregeometry that is a geometry is called a {\em coset geometry}.
+Following Tits~\cite{Tits1957}, a coset pregeometry is a pregeometry $\Gamma$ constructed from a group $G$ and a set of subgroups $\{H_1,\dots,H_n\}$ of $G$ (called maximal parabolic subgroups), so that \begin{itemize} \item the type set is $I=\{1,\dots,n\}$, \item the elements are the left cosets of $H_i$, \item the type function maps every coset $gH_i$ to $i$ and \item two elements are incident if their intersection is not empty. \end{itemize} A coset pregeometry that is a geometry is called a {\em coset geometry}.